fclubb/fclubb.github.io/_pages/research.md

 </video>
 </figure>

 _Top half of the model domain is a harder rock type, bottom half is a softer rock type.
-Note the difference in dissection time between the two!_
+Note the difference in dissection time between the two._

 ---